-The data profile must be in Completed status, meaning that your data have cleared the error check.
-Once complete, you will need to generate your CAC Funder Report and upload it in the Support Materials section.
-The funder report will be one page in length and contain two years of historical information about your organization.
+The data profile must be in Completed status, meaning that your data has cleared the error check.
+Once in said status, you will need to generate your CAC Funder Report and upload it in the Support Materials section.
 Please refer to the Cultural Data Profile Guide for more information.